Sleep Apnea Treatment in Greencastle

-Additionally, the poor sleep caused by sleep apnea can lead to drowsiness during the day, which can be dangerous while driving and can cause problems at work and at home.
+Additionally, poor sleep caused by sleep apnea can lead to drowsiness during the day, which can be dangerous while driving and cause problems at work and home.
+Read more about it here.

-Many of the treatments recommended for sleep apnea are uncomfortable or invasive.
-Continuous positive airway pressure (CPAP) machines are noisy and can be difficult to get used to, and surgery does not have a very high success rate.
+CPAP - Treating sleep apnea has been uncomfortable or invasive in the past.
+Continuous positive airway pressure (CPAP) machines are noisy and can be intrusive and cumbersome.
+Beyond that, surgery treatment options do not have a very high success rate.

-Call our office and make an appointment to discuss oral appliance therapy.
+At Greencastle Hometown Dental, we treat OSA and sleep disorders with oral appliance therapy.
 The appliance is worn at night while you are sleeping.
-Unlike a CPAP machine, the appliance is comfortable to wear and custom-fitted to your mouth for a perfect fit.
-It also won’t disturb the sleep of your partner like a CPAP can!
+Unlike CPAP therapy, the device is comfortable to wear and custom-fitted to your mouth for a perfect fit.
+It also won't disturb your partner's sleep as a CPAP can!

-If your dentist determines that the appliance is a good choice for you, you will be fitted for your own unique device.
-Your appliance works by moving your lower jaw into a position that increases the space in your airway.
-This allows air to move freely through your airway and reduces the vibration that causes the snoring.
-Because your appliance is custom made for your mouth, it fits comfortably and provides enough leeway for small jaw movements.
+If Drs.
+Knuth or Funke determine that an appliance is a good choice; they will fit you for your unique device.
+Your appliance works by moving your lower jaw into a position to increase the space in your airway.
+Doing this allows air to move freely through your airway and reduces the vibration that causes snoring.
+Because your appliance is custom-made for your mouth, it fits comfortably and provides enough leeway for small jaw movements.
 It also does not obstruct your airflow.

-If you think you might have sleep apnea or you have trouble with snoring, call our office today to find out what we can do to help you have a better night’s sleep.
+If you think you or someone you care about might have sleep apnea or a snoring issue, call Greencastle Hometown Dental, your dentist in Greencastle, Indiana today.
+We'll do what we can to help you have a better night's sleep.